matteobutano/optimal_crowds/README.md

 To correctly set up your package:
 - Have the python modules numpy, matplotlib, json and scipy installed
 - Clone the repository inside a directory, you can do that by using the command 'git clone https://github.com/matteobutano/optimal_crowds' in you favorite bash terminal
-- Inside the same directory create a folder named 'rooms', where you will place your room configurations
+- Inside the directory where you cloned the repo, **not inside the repo itself**, create a folder named 'rooms', where you will place your room configurations

 ### CREATE YOUR ROOM 🔨